 - In contrast, when we feel psychologically safe, the brain generates emotions such as excitement, trust, joy and love.
-These approach emotions are a pre-requisite for successful project delivery because they enable us to collaborate, to be creative and to be highly productive.
+These approach emotions are a prerequisite for successful project delivery because they enable us to collaborate, think about how to be creative at work and to be highly productive.

-Social threats cause avoidance behaviours, so we need to understand what they are and where they come from.
+Social threats cause avoidance behaviors, so we need to understand what they are and where they come from.
 That’s where the SCARF framework comes in!